{

 "watch_vectors": [

-"Investment trends in AI infrastructure"
+"Investment trends in alternative compute architectures",

 ],